afruizh/TreeEyed/README.md

 If you encounter issues while using the TreeEyed plugin, consider the following steps:

-- **Plugin not loading:** Ensure you are using a compatible QGIS version (tested on QGIS 3.28.9-Firenze).
+- **Plugin not loading:** Ensure you are using a compatible QGIS version.
 - **Missing dependencies:** Check that all required Python packages are installed.
 Use the plugin's installation instructions to install missing packages.
 - **Model loading errors:** Verify that the ONNX model files are correctly downloaded and placed in the expected directories.
 - **Image processing issues:** Confirm that your input imagery matches the required spatial resolution for the selected model.